akj0811/Competitive-Programming/README.md

 ## How to Start?

 Okay great!
 It is an amazing thing to do.
 But how to start with competitive programming.
 Firstly, learn a programming langauge (preferrably C++).
 Learn about the various standard libraries that the language offers and that are generally used in Competitive Programming.
-You can refer to [this](https://www.geeksforgeeks.org/the-c-standard-template-library-stl/) article for more information about it.
+You can refer to [this](https://www.geeksforgeeks.org/c-plus-plus/) article for beginning with C++ and [this](https://www.geeksforgeeks.org/the-c-standard-template-library-stl/) article for learning STL.

 ## Hone your Problem Solving Skills